- About Us

 Brookfield Christian School offers a Christ-centered education that prepares students to learn, to lead, and to serve faithfully in God’s world.
 For a more detailed explanation of the foundational beliefs we share, please read through our statement of beliefs.

-Families from 14 different area communities send their children to BCS.
+Families from 15 different area communities send their children to BCS, from Milwaukee to Mukwonago.